UK domestic cat and dog population larger than thought

-A new study has found that the UK domestic cat and dog population is larger than previously reported by industry figures.
+A new study by researchers at the University of Bristol has found that the UK domestic cat and dog population is larger than previously reported by industry figures.

 The paper published in the Veterinary Record by Dr Jane Murray in the Department of Clinical Veterinary Science at Bristol University and colleagues, aimed to estimate the number of UK domestic cats and dogs and identify the characteristics of their owners.
 The figures are also useful to the animal health and welfare professions, including rescue charities, which can use these and future estimates to assess population changes.